 Knowing the Syllabus and Exam Pattern: Exams from prior years demonstrate the CLAT 2026 Syllabus, CLAT Exam Pattern, structure, kind of questions, and weights given to various English Language skills.
 This lets applicants know what to expect and reduces surprises on exam day.

-Helps in Time Management: By practising previous papers, students can learn time management skills, candidates can increase their speed and accuracy, two critical skills in the competitive CLAT environment.
+Helps in Time Management: By practising previous papers, students can learn time management skills, and candidates can increase their speed and accuracy, two critical skills in the competitive CLAT environment.

 Identification of Important Topics: Commonly asked questions or issues covered in previous examinations emphasise important subjects.
 This insight makes it easier to prioritise study efforts effectively.